d3fc/d3fc/examples/README.md

 It is advised that the `HEADLESS` and `EXECUTABLE_PATH` environment variables are set as puppeteer does not use the GPU in headless mode.

+The `BASE_URL` environment variable can also be used to change the base URL of the examples in the tests.